jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 In its highest form, politics discusses what direction a society should take.
 Individuals give their opinions, offer their perspectives, and exchange ideas.
 Should society invest in a new dock or a new road?
 Should we go to war with an enemy or compromise and make peace?
 Should we welcome newcomers or invest in citizens?
 Good politics is like a healthy nervous system directing resources to address the pain society feels.

-But politics isn't always so rational.
+But daily politics isn't always so rational.

 Cells in the human body are constantly fighting over resources, and we, the people who make up the ["body politic"](https://en.wikipedia.org/wiki/Body_politic) of our respective countries, are similar.
-Even in good times, daily politics is full of ranting, half-truths, and memes because individuals are arguing for resources like tax breaks or subsidies, why would anyone want to be left out?
+Even in good times, daily politics is full of ranting, half-truths, and memes because individuals are arguing for resources like tax breaks and subsidies; why would anyone want to be left out?

 Political philosophy is supposed to rise above daily politics and create a shared vision for society.
-Only when a body politic works together can its members build a healthy nervous system where individuals and communities prosper.
+Only when a body politic works together can its members build a healthy nervous system where individuals and communities both prosper.
 A good philosophy makes people realize humans are not the final judge of right or wrong.
-As it is for all creatures, evolution ultimately decides if we are harvesting resources well enough to procreate and keep our civilization going.
+As it is for all creatures, evolution ultimately decides if we are harvesting resources well enough to procreate and keep our civilization rolling the dice in the game of evolution.

-So, while many ignorant polar bears are doomed to suffer for many more years, with the right philosophy, we can be happy and healthy in a constantly evolving society.
+So, while many ignorant polar bears are doomed to suffer for many more years, with a good philosophy, we can be happy and healthy in a constantly evolving society.

 To evolve, we humans develop new traits.
 We try to change our "genes," so to speak.
 We train techniques to enhance our bodies.
 We change government policies to direct our resources in better ways.
 We invent tools to solve our problems with lasting solutions.
 And we learn new ideas to expand our minds.